What Are Florida Premises Liability Laws?

 Accident reports can also form part of evidence in your premises liability case.
 That is, if you reported the incident to the management, local authorities, or the property owner.
 The reports provide details about the accident, your injury, and whether the owner or management knew about the dangerous condition.

 You may count on witnesses to corroborate your account of the events that led to the accident, if any were present at the scene.
-Detailed medical records, including but not limited to the diagnosis report, treatment plan, medical bills, and recovery prognosis, can also help you demonstrate your injuries and their consequences to your life.
+Detailed medical records, including but not limited to the diagnosis report, treatment plan, medical bills, and recovery prognosis, can also help you demonstrate your injuries and their consequences on your life.
 If the property had previous complaints or incidents, you can use them to suggest a pattern of neglect on the property owner’s side.

 Damages in Premises Liability Cases